przytop/fresh-harvest-box/README.md

 # Fresh Harvest Box

-Fresh Harvest Box is a **group project**, created as a sample e-commerce website where users can order fruit baskets.
-The site allows browsing the product catalog and placing orders.
+Fresh Harvest Box is a **group project**, developed as a sample e-commerce website that allows users to browse a catalog of fruit products and place orders.

 ## Technologies Used: